Frederick Cayley Robinson: Exhibitions

 During his lifetime, Cayley Robinson regularly exhibited at the Royal Academy and the Society of British Painters and held several important solo shows.
+His first one man exhibition was held at the Baillie Gallery, London, in 1904.

+After his death in 1927, Memorial exhibitions of his work were held in 1928 and 1929.
+Seventy of his paintings, lent from public and private collections, were exhibited by the Fine Art Society at 148 New Bond St, London, 18 October - 11 November 1977, and at 12 Great King St, Edinburgh, 18 November - 10 December 1977.

 Whilst neglected for much of the twentieth century, there has been an increase in the exhibition of Cayley Robinson's work in the twenty-first century: